mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 It is not necessary but I'd recommend you to do so, because of all the benefits I mentioned above.
 Actually you even don't have to use ES6, but I'd even more strongly recommend you to do so.

 *How can I take advantage of it?
 Should I use Visual Studio or something?*<br>
 No. You can use the [traceur compiler](https://github.com/google/traceur-compiler) and a task runner, like gulp or grunt, with the corresponding plugins ([here](https://github.com/sindresorhus/gulp-traceur) and [here](https://github.com/aaronfrost/grunt-traceur)).
+The actual type checking should be implemented inside external "assertion" library.
+For example, AngularJS 2.0 uses the [rtts_assert module](https://www.npmjs.com/package/rtts_assert).

+Here is a sample configuration of `gulp-traceur`, using type assertion:

+{% highlight javascript %}
+gulp.task('build', ['copy'], function () {
+  'use strict';
+  return gulp.src([
+      // some files here
+      traceur.RUNTIME_PATH
+    ])
+    // some other plugins
+    .pipe(traceur({
+      modules: 'instantiate',
+      sourceMaps: 'inline',
+      annotations: true,
+      memberVariables: true,
+      typeAssertions: true,
+      typeAssertionModule: 'node_modules/rtts-assert/src/rtts_assert',
+      types: true
+    }))
+    .pipe(gulp.dest('./dist/'));
+});
+{% endhighlight %}

 *What is this thing called AtScript I've heard of?*<br>